box/box-developer-changelog/content/2022/05-03-new-events-trigger-field.md

 * Added new field `batch_send` to `additional_details` payload for [Sign Events][2]

 ## Features
-* The `batch_send` field added in the event payload provides the ID of the batch including data of recipients the sign request was sent to.
+* The `batch_send` field in the event payload provides the batch ID.
+This ID is used to identify the batch that includes the data of the sign request recipients.

 ## Where to get support